ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `chainID`: Denotes the chainID of to be created chain.
 Must be picked carefully since a conflict with other chains can cause issues.
 One suggestion is to check with [chainlist.org](https://chainlist.org/) to avoid ID collision, reserve and publish your chain ID properly.

+You can use `eth_getChainConfig` RPC call to get the current chain config.
+See [here](../apis/avalanchego/apis/subnet-evm.md#ethgetchainconfig) for more info.

 #### Hardforks

 `homesteadBlock`, `eip150Block`, `eip150Hash`, `eip155Block`, `byzantiumBlock`, `constantinopleBlock`, `petersburgBlock`, `istanbulBlock`, `muirGlacierBlock`, `subnetEVMTimestamp` are hardfork activation times.
 Changing these may cause issues, so treat them carefully.